LIS501/syllabi/outline1.md

 - Subject Analysis and subject languages (Knox and Bonn)     10/27

 ## Assignments
-1. Use and Users
+1. Use and Users (due week of 9/03)
-2. Digital Collections Assessment
+2. Digital Collections Assessment (due week of 10/01)
-3. Final Project
+3. Final Project (due week of 10/27)

 ## Project
 Annotated bibliography and poster.
 Week 5 for approval.